-Kim J. Kaiser has served on the boards of Kaiser Foundation Health Plan, Inc. and Kaiser Foundation Hospitals since April 2004.
-He is a member of the Governance, Accountability and Nominating Committee, the Quality and Health Improvement Committee and the Community Benefit Committee.
+Kim J. Kaiser has served on the Boards of Kaiser Foundation Hospitals and Kaiser Foundation Health Plan, Inc. since April 2004.
+He is a member of the Governance, Accountability and Nominating Committee and the Community Health Committee.

-Kaiser served as a pilot for Alaska Airlines from 1979 until retiring in 2013, serving as a line captain, management pilot, instructor pilot and check airman.
-As a flight manager, he developed crew procedures, training programs and policies for the introduction of a new fleet of 737 aircraft.
-He also developed policies, procedures and training programs for the introduction of several industry-leading new technologies pioneered by Alaska Airlines.
-Maintaining and improving operational safety has been a key component of these management positions, along with working closely with the Federal Aviation Administration to ensure compliance in all training and operational areas.
+Mr. Kaiser served as a pilot for Alaska Airlines from 1979 until retiring in 2013, serving as a Line Captain, Management Pilot, Instructor Pilot and Check Airman.
+As a Flight Manager, he developed crew procedures, training programs, and policies for the introduction of a new fleet of 737 aircraft.
+He also developed policies, procedures and training programs for the introduction of several industry leading new technologies pioneered by Alaska Airlines.
+Maintaining and improving operational safety has been a key component of these management positions, along with working closely with the FAA to ensure compliance in all training and operational areas.

-Prior to joining Alaska Airlines, Kaiser was an economic analyst for Boeing Aerospace Co. from 1977 to 1979, providing economic analysis and marketing support to Boeing military aircraft programs.
-From 1971 to 1975, Kaiser was an instructor pilot in the U.S. Air Force.
-He has served on several aviation industry technical committees, and as a trustee of the Henry J. Kaiser Family Foundation and the Children’s Home Society of Washington.
+Prior to joining Alaska Airlines, Mr. Kaiser was an Economic Analyst for Boeing Aerospace Co. from 1977 to 1979, providing economic analysis and marketing support to Boeing military aircraft programs.
+From 1971 to 1975, Mr. Kaiser was an Instructor Pilot in the US Air Force.
+Mr. Kaiser has served on several aviation industry technical committees, and as a trustee of the Henry J. Kaiser Family Foundation and the Children’s Home Society of Washington.
 He holds a bachelor’s degree from the University of Puget Sound and a master’s degree from the University of Washington.